Zacharie Cloutier: Early life

-Many sources state that Zacharie Cloutier was born about 1590 in the parish of Saint-Jean, Mortagne-au-Perche, France.
+Many sources state that Zacharie Cloutier was born around 1590 in the parish of Saint-Jean, Mortagne-au-Perche, France.
 Cloutier was one of several children of Denis Cloutier and his first wife Renée Brière.

 The notary Mathurin Roussel of Mortagne called Cloutier the "family peacemaker," describing how Cloutier helped his father and brother solve a dispute involving inheritance.
 In the parish of his birth, Cloutier wedded Xainte (aka Sainte) Dupont, on July 18, 1616.
 Xainte had been born around 1595 in Mortagne to Paul-Michel and Perrine Dupont, and was the widow of Michel Lermusier.
 He and his family were among a group of settlers who travelled from Perche, an area next to the old province of Normandy in France.

 In 1619 Henri II de Montmorency purchased the New France colony from his brother-in-law Henry II of Bourbon.
 Included amongst the laborers hired to assist Samuel de Champlain in "inhabiting, clearing, cultivating and planting" New France were the names of Zacharie and his father Denis.
 This group was not a group of settlers, but a group of laborers, who would return to France once their work had been completed.
 Several years later, however, Cloutier returned to Canada to help establish a new settlement at Beauport.